Page Refresh AI/Category Pages

 What does the category page audit focus on?

-It focuses on whether the category page has enough unique content, navigational clarity, buyer guidance, FAQs, and internal links to rank without overwhelming the shopper.
+It focuses on whether one public category page has enough unique content, navigational clarity, buyer guidance, FAQs, category entity context, AI-readable answers, and internal links to help shoppers understand the category.

 Is this for ecommerce category pages only?